StatistikStadtZuerich/zuericssstyle/README.md

 ui <- add_zcss_deps(fixedPage(...))
 ```

-This ensures that all `zuericssstyle` widgets are rendered with the correct styling work without additional setup.
+This ensures that all `zuericssstyle` widgets are rendered with the correct styling without additional setup.
 All additional arguments supported by the underlying Shiny functions can be passed to the corresponding `ssz*` functions.

 Example applications in the `inst/example` folder demonstrate and allow you to test every widget included in this package.
+The following sections introduce all styled widgets.

 #### Numeric Input